vishjain/log-service/README.md

 ## Structure of Project & Basic Design

-Given that the server might have to send over a whole large log line, the server listens for a connection from a client.
-Once it receives the REST request, it sends the log lines over as a server side event.
+Given that the server might have to send over a whole large log file, the server listens for a connection from a client.
+Once it receives the REST request, it sends the log lines over as SSE (server side events).
 Once the server is ready to send over relevant log lines, it will emit an event.
 I felt polling would create too much overhead on the server if the log file as large.